jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/how_to_get_it.rst

 The second part of the kit is the :ref:`dVRK controllers <from_JHU>`.
 If you reached out to the Intuitive Foundation, they will help you figure out how to acquire the controllers.
-Alternatively, since the design are open source, you can manufacture your own controllers.
+Alternatively, since the design is open source, you can manufacture your own controllers.
 This is, by far, a much more difficult approach.

 :ref:`Everything else <from_user>` can be bought on the internet of retrieved from GitHub.